 Here is the recommended frequency for this process:

-*Conditioner wash, which should be performed twice per month
+*Conditioner wash, which should be performed at least twice per month

-*Shampoo wash, which should be performed once per month
+*Shampoo wash, which should be performed at least twice per month

 Many individuals are under the impression that shampooing is the most important part of weave maintenance; however, overdoing this can actually strip the hair of nutrients and oils, which can make the hair itself hard to manage.